garden-io/garden/docs/guides/adopting-garden.md

 It's great for executing auth scripts, running services locally, and as a general purpose escape hatch.

-It's built in which means you don't need to specify it in the project level configuration and you can simply add `exec` modules right away.
+It's built in, which means you don't need to specify it in the project level configuration and you can simply add `exec` actions right away.

-## Step 2 — Add your modules
+## Step 2 — Add your actions

 {% hint style="info" %}
-Garden modules and their configuration can be spread across different files and even across git repos.
+Garden actions and their configuration can be spread across different files and even across git repos.
 {% endhint %}

-Once you've configured your plugin(s), it's time to add modules.
+Once you've configured your plugin(s), it's time to add actions.

-Modules are the components that make up your stack and can contain services, tests, and tasks.
+Actions are the components that make up your stack.
+The four kinds of actions are `deploy`, `test`, `run` and `build`.

-How they're configured depends on the module types and plugins you're using.
+How they're configured depends on the kind and plugins you're using (kind).

-We recommend putting each module in its own `garden.yml` file and locate it next to any source files.
+We recommend putting each action in its own `garden.yml` file and locate it next to any source files.
 For demonstration purposes, here's what a (slightly simplified) Garden project could look like in a _single file_:

 ```yaml
 # At the root of your project.